tarantool/doc/doc/reference/reference_lua/box_index/get.rst

     .. method:: get(key)

-        Search for a tuple via the given index, as described :ref:`earlier <box_index-note>`.
+        Search for a tuple via the given index, as described in the :ref:`select <box_index-note>` topic.

         :param index_object index_object: an :ref:`object reference
                                           <app_server-object_reference>`.